FranZebec/Projekt-1/README.md

+SIMPLE BACKUP

 WSL UBUNTU

-AWS server hosts TeamSpeak6 server and has project for backup on it
+AWS server hosts TeamSpeak6 server and has project with backup script on it